xps/Gmail-Notifier-Replacement/ReadMe.md

 Features
 ===============================

-Currently it will show the mail icon in the system tray, turning blue when you have unread mail.
+This is rather simple.
+It will show the mail icon in the system tray, turning blue when you have unread mail.
 A balloon tooltip will pop up when you receive mail.
 Hovering over the icon will show a tooltip letting you know how many unread emails you have.